Updated on June 24, 2019

-At UTZ, we take a balanced approach to sustainability, considering people, planet and profit in equal measure.
-Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Climate Change & Environmental Expert at UTZ.
+The UTZ program adopts a balanced approach to sustainability, considering people, planet and profit in equal measure.
+Today, we take a look at sustainable cocoa with the environmental pillar in mind and with the help of Henriette Walz, Climate Change & Environmental Expert.
 She explains how your company is supporting the planet by sourcing sustainable cocoa.

 Certified cocoa helps fight deforestation